-Pursuant to the New York State Division of Budget Bulletin H-1032, dated June 7, 2013, (revised July 16, 2014), New York State has instituted key reform initiatives to the grant contract process which require not-for-profits to register in the Grants Gateway and complete the Vendor Prequalification process in order for proposals to be evaluated.
+Pursuant to the New York State Division of Budget Bulletin H-1032, dated June 7, 2013, (revised July 16, 2014), New York State has instituted key reform initiatives to the grant contract process which require nonprofits to register in the Grants Gateway and complete the Vendor Prequalification process in order for proposals to be evaluated.
 Information on these initiatives can be found on the Grants Reform website: http://grantsreform.ny.gov.

-Proposals received by not-for-profits that have not registered and are not prequalified in the Grants Gateway by the time of submission of the proposal cannot be evaluated.
+Proposals received by nonprofits that have not registered and are not prequalified in the

+Grants Gateway by the time of submission of the proposal cannot be evaluated.
 Such proposals may be disqualified from further consideration.